 And yeah – thanks to that fun little afternoon hanging with my daughter in the kitchen, I’ve got a few more Halloween treats to share with you, too!
 As in, you might want to check back this Thursday … and again next Halloween … and maybe even the year after that …

-If you’re hunting down more healthy, adorable, and terrifyingly delicious Halloween ideas, you’ve gotta check out our 17 Spook-tacular, Healthy Halloween Treats, Snacks and Beverages, featuring some of the best Halloween ideas we’ve seen from top bloggers across the blogosphere.
-Plus, you definitely have to try our Apple Mummies, Apple Monsters, and Ghostly Halloween Fruit Dip … totally darling and so easy, I promise!
+If you’re hunting down more healthy, adorable, and terrifyingly delicious Halloween ideas, you’ve gotta check out our collections of 17 Spook-tacular, Healthy Halloween Treats, Snacks and Beverages and also 31 Halloween Fruit Recipes … both featuring some of the best Halloween ideas we’ve seen from top bloggers across the blogosphere.

 Hope all your Halloween parties are a smashing success, and all your tiny goblins enjoy at least a few healthy treats in between those gummy bears and candy bars!

-- Pretzel sticks (and thicker "dipping sticks" if desired)
+- 2 pretzel sticks (and thicker "dipping sticks," if desired)

-- Mini chocolate chips or dried wild blueberries
+- 2 mini chocolate chips or dried wild blueberries

-- Slice one end off each kiwi, so the kiwi sits upright and flat.
+- Slice one end off the kiwi, so the kiwi sits upright and flat.